Plumbing Emergency Guide: What to Do Before the Plumber Arrives

 Get matched with companies for your specific needs

 A plumbing emergency can strike without warning, and how you respond in the first few minutes determines whether you're looking at a minor cleanup or thousands of dollars in structural damage.
 Yet most homeowners have never located their main shut-off valve, let alone practiced using it.
-With 2026 water damage repair costs ranging from $1,300 for minor leaks to over $20,000 for severe multi-room flooding, fast action matters more than ever.
+With water damage restoration averaging about $3,867 nationally in 2026 (most homeowners pay between $1,384 and $6,384) and severe multi-room flooding pushing $20,000 or more, fast action matters more than ever.

 This guide gives you everything you need to act fast, stay safe, and minimize damage before a licensed plumber arrives.
 You'll learn how to tell a true emergency apart from an urgent-but-wait situation, get step-by-step response instructions for the most common plumbing crises, and discover what tools to have ready.
 Whether it's 2 p.m. or 2 a.m., being prepared could save your home and your bank account.